-- Non-Canadian residents under 18 years of age may fish without a licence if accompanied by a person who has a valid Sport Fishing Licence.
+- Non-Canadian residents 18 years of age and over must purchase an Outdoors Card and fishing licence tag.
+(NOTE: Non-Canadian residents 65 years of age or older are not exempt from requiring a licence.) - Non-Canadian residents under 18 years of age may fish without a licence if accompanied by a person who has a valid Recreational Fishing Licence.
 Any fish kept are part of the catch and possession limit of the person who holds the licence.
 As another option, non-Canadian residents under 18 years of age may purchase an Outdoors Card and fishing licence tag to have their own limits. - Non-Canadian resident Outdoors Cards and fishing licence tags are available through licence issuers across Ontario and at ontario.ca/ outdoorscard. - For non-Canadian resident groups of children (at least five people under the age of 18 years), there is a special licence for members of an organized camp.
 This licence is available from participating ServiceOntario centres and licence issuers.

-NOTE: Non-Canadian residents camping on Crown lands in northwestern Ontario are subject to conservation licence tag limits, except in the border waters area (see page 12).
+NOTE: Non-Canadian residents camping on Crown lands in northwestern Ontario are subject to conservation licence tag limits, see page 12 for more information.